Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 bipartite sets represents tasks, and the other workers, then a matching is a set of edges each of which assigns one worker to one task.
 By the properties of a matching, each worker is assigned at most one task and each task is completed by at most one worker.
-The maximum cardinality matching is one which maximises the number of completed tasks (and workers given work).
+The maximum cardinality matching is one that maximises the number of completed tasks (and workers given work).

 ..
 Figure generated using networkx, see bipartite-matching-figs.py